 Both gameplay and story are family-friendly.
-(It can still explore mature themes.)
+(It can still explore mature themes, however explicit material cannot be judged.)

 This is one of the most important achievements.
 We cannot allow teams to demo games that show blood, gore, sexually explicit material, politically charged content, or anything else that would warrant anything above an E10+ rating for your game.
 If your game contains explicit material, we cannot allow you to show your game, art, paper prototype, or whatever else you bring that contains explicit material.
 You can still show off your code, talk through your design process, and other kid-friendly materials, but you will lose out on a lot of points.
 If your game is determined to contain explicit material, an OGPC official will have to ask you to put away the offending material.
+For more information, see the Specifications subsection of the Theme section of the Competition Manual.